officialYogesh/IoT-App-Dev-VirtualEnvironmentalStation/README.md

 ### Data Visualization

 - Real-time graphs on ThingSpeak dashboard
+- Local visualization using matplotlib:
+  - Latest readings displayed as line charts
+  - Historical data displayed as time series
+  - Separate charts for temperature, humidity, and CO2
+  - Proper scaling and units for each measurement
 - Historical data access
 - Customizable display options

+### Dependencies

+The project uses the following main packages:

+- paho-mqtt==1.6.1: For MQTT communication
+- python-dotenv==1.0.0: For environment variable management
+- requests==2.31.0: For HTTP requests to ThingSpeak API
+- matplotlib==3.8.2: For generating visualizations
+- urllib3==1.26.18: For HTTP operations (compatible with LibreSSL)

 ## Development Steps